 \section{Introduction}

-The polarization of electromagnetic waves refers to the statistical description of the geometric behavior of the oscillations of the electric (or sometimes the magnetic) field vector.
-The study of optical polarization and the implementation of techniques for measuring it have been mainly restricted until fairly recently to light with a well defined local direction of propagation.
+The polarization of electromagnetic waves refers to the local geometric behavior of the oscillations of the electric (or sometimes the magnetic) field vector.
+The study of optical polarization and the implementation of techniques for measuring it have been largely restricted until fairly recently to light with a well-defined direction of propagation.
 This restriction is valid in many common situations, such as when the light source is distant and subtends a small range of angles at the point of observation, or when a collimated laser beam is considered.
-The transversality of the electric and magnetic fields then means that their component in the direction of propagation is much smaller than those normal to this direction and hence has a negligible effect on the measurements.
+The transversality of the electric and magnetic fields then means that their component in the main direction of propagation is much smaller than those normal to this direction and hence has a negligible effect on measurements.
 These longitudinal field components can therefore be ignored for most practical purposes.